Karimka0/FindEulerPath/README.md

 - Input the adjacency matrix of the graph.

 The program will output one of the following results:
-- The Eulerian cycle: a sequence of vertices.
+- "The Eulerian cycle: a sequence of vertices"
-- The Eulerian path: a sequence of vertices.
+- "The Eulerian path: a sequence of vertices"
-- A message indicating that the graph is not Eulerian.
+- "The graph is not Eulerian!"

 ---